nadith/TankGame/README.md

 - Function header comments (short & concise)
 - Modularization of the code (Short functions), 40-60 max lines of code.
 - Line width (100 char max)
+- Use of #define constants in macros.h (nothing is harded elsewhere)
+- Use of function pointers
 - Proper indentation of the code
 - Low cyclomatic complexity of the code
 - No multiple returns, global variables.